FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-09-19-adding-eslint-cypress-to-angular.md

 ![Screenshot of console adding eslint initially](https://cdn.offering.solutions/img/articles/2021-09-30/1.jpg)

-After you have done this your `package.json` is showing those changes
+After you have done this your `package.json` is showing those changes.
+An `lint` script and the dependencies have been added.

 ```json
 {